-In the green field stand the scattered sheep, pretending innocence, and the Shepherd standing just beyond the field and at the Shepherd's feet, poised, the rough-coat collie dog, with one thought only. - It is the woolies. -Her eyes, one blue, one brown never leave them. - End of stanza - line 9 Start of stanza - line 10 - When the Shepherd's whistle releases her. she's off, like an arrow, running east, her bared teeth showing the wolf that still lives in her.
+In the green field stand the scattered sheep,

+and at the Shepherd's feet, poised, the rough-coat collie dog, with one thought only. - It is the woolies. -Her eyes, one blue, one brown never leave them. - End of stanza - line 9 Start of stanza - line 10 - When the Shepherd's whistle releases her. she's off, like an arrow, running east, her bared teeth showing the wolf that still lives in her.
 She circles wide, closing in, a black and white blur at the edge of a sheep's bad dream.
 But the Shepherd whistles, twice for - right and once for - left, and the dog holds back, bringing order out of her own wildness, serving the man's need. - end of stanza - line 22 start of stanza - line 23 - By sundown, the circle is complete.
 The sheep are penned.
 The tired Shepherd, the panting dog head for home, each more than they would be alone, the ring the dog marked, running, symbol of their union. - end of stanza - line 30 -